 2.3 Academic Units & University‐wide Offices

 There are seven colleges in the University that administer academic degree programs.
-Six of the seven colleges (Agriculture and Natural Resources; Arts and Sciences; Business and Economics; Engineering; Health Sciences; Education and Human Development; and Earth, Ocean and Environment) offer both undergraduate and graduate degrees.
+All seven colleges (Agriculture and Natural Resources; Arts and Sciences; Business and Economics; Engineering; Health Sciences; Education and Human Development; and Earth, Ocean and Environment) offer both undergraduate and graduate degrees.

 Colleges are organized by schools, departments, institutes and centers.

 |Department of Animal and Food Sciences||Department of Plant and Soil Sciences|